orlof/dcpu-admiral/README.md

        sector += 1
       hires(false)
       </pre>
+      (Similar code is available in util_disc.bin with file name "mov_play")

-      full double buffering not possible as video ram and palette ram are changed in sequence.
+      Full double buffering is not possible as LEM does not support changing video- and palette- ram simultaneously.
     </p>
   </dd>
 </dl>